dustlang/rust/.github/ISSUE_TEMPLATE/diagnostics.md

 ---
 name: Diagnostic issue
-about: Create a bug report or feature request for a change to `rustc`'s error output
+about: Create a bug report or feature request for a change to `dustc`'s error output
 labels: A-diagnostics, T-compiler
 ---
 <!--